janaSunrise/janaSunrise/README.md

     self.name

   def say_hello() -> None:
-    print("Hey there 🙋‍Nice to see you Here!")
+    print("Hey there 🙋‍!!
+Nice to see you Here!")

 sunrit = SunritJana()